zhao1mh/videotest/README.md

 videotest.cpp

 This is an example program that automatically takes the first frame and streams data from the endpoint then calculates the FPS.
 Only bulk transfer is supported.
-This application do not contain decoder so raw format is also supported.
+This application do not contain a decoder so RAW format is also supported.

 Tested Platform: RaspberryPi 400